Russ Brown (actor)

-Russell Brown (May 30, 1892 - October 19, 1964) was an American actor of stage, television, and screen.

-He also had a career as a journalist, working for several newspapers in the city of Philadelphia.
-On stage, he is a best known for his Tony Award-winning role of Benny Van Buren in the 1955 Broadway musical Damn Yankees; a role he also reprised on film in 1958.
-Other highlights of his work in film were his portrayal of Captain Brackett in Rodgers and Hammerstein's 1958 movie version of the 1949 Broadway musical South Pacific, and as park caretaker George Lemon in the classic courtroom drama, Anatomy of a Murder (1959).
-On television he portrayed the recurring character of Thomas Jones, the father of the title character, in the legal drama The Law and Mr. Jones from 1960–1962.
+Russ Brown (May 30, 1892 - October 19, 1964) was an American actor of stage, television, and screen.
+He is best known for his Tony Award-winning role of baseball manager Benny Van Buren in the 1955 Broadway musical Damn Yankees!, a role he reprised on film in 1958.

 Early life and career

-Born in Philadelphia, Pennsylvania, Russ Brown grew up in South Philadelphia.
+Born Russell Brown in Philadelphia, Pennsylvania, he grew up in South Philadelphia.
 In his youth he sang as a boy soprano in his church's choir.
 He made his Broadway debut as a member of the chorus in the original production of The Firefly in 1912-1913.
 After this he toured the United States and Canada performing in vaudeville; getting stranded twice on tour, once in Fall River and once in Toronto.